renovatebot/renovate/website/docs/configuration-options.md

 This setting - if enabled - limits Renovate to a maximum of x concurrent PRs open at any time.

+Note that this limit is enforced on a per-repository basis.

 ## prCreation

 This setting tells Renovate when you would like it to raise PRs: